Here are some key tips for writing your blog post:

 - Preview your post often while writing it

 - Use Categories (one or two) and Tags (as many as seem relevant) in all posts

 - Set a ‘Featured Image’ (bottom of your post settings) before publishing

 - Invite comments or contributions in the post, particularly by ending on a question

 - Schedule your post rather than publish immediately for peak reading times (Mon AM, Weds PM and Fri PM are best)

 - Read and comment on other people’s posts – it builds conversations

-If you would like further guidance and a friendly space to write your blog posts, come to the LEaD Writing Group.
+If you would like further guidance and a friendly space to write your blog posts, come to the Blog Writing Group.
 We meet on the first Wednesday of the month from 1-2pm.
-For further info, email firstname.lastname@example.org.
+For more info, email firstname.lastname@example.org.